demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 #### InferWhetherServiceIsDev
 This automation identifies whether the service is a "development" server.
 Development servers have no external users and run no production workflows.
 These servers might be named "dev", but they might also be named "qa", "pre-production", "user acceptance testing", or use other non-production terms.
 This automation uses both public data visible to anyone (`active_classifications` as derived by Xpanse ASM) as well as checking internal data for AI-learned indicators of development systems (`asm_tags` as derived from integrations with non-public systems).
 ![InferWhetherServiceIsDev](https://raw.githubusercontent.com/demisto/content/86a032fa314e62793b5d4e344e189600f02153b8/Packs/CortexAttackSurfaceManagement/doc_files/InferWhetherServiceIsDev.png)

+#### RemediationPathRuleEvaluation
+This automation attempts to find a matching remediation path rule based on criteria.
+If multiple rules match, it will return the most recently created rule.
+This assumes that the rules passed in are filtered to correlate with the alert's attack surface rule (Xpanse only).
+TODO: ADD LINK AFTER INIT PR